baskinburak/nar/README.md

     * 704: Cannot open file [Daemon sends to CLI]
     * 705: Cannot open a tempfile [Daemon sends to CLI]
     * 706: Compression error
+    * 707: Not enough valid peers to push your file [Server sends to daemon, daemon sends to CLI]
+    * 708: Cryption error
 * //900//: Unknown error